Suggestion: Watch the 10 minutes video tutorial before reading this article

 Do not leave anything open to interpretation, as this can easily result in misunderstandings.

-What if a supplier refuse to send a sample?
+What should I do if a supplier refuses to send product samples?

 While you cannot expect a supplier to give away or produce samples free of charge, you should always be able to get samples as long as you pay for them.